-Alyssa Harris gets promotion from interim to permanent Rowan health director - Salisbury Post
+Alyssa Harris promoted from interim to permanent Rowan health director - Salisbury Post

 Harris graduated from the University of North Carolina Chapel Hill with a degree in psychology and holds a master’s in public health from the University of South Carolina.
 She has 10 years of experience in health programming and research.
 Harris, a Rowan County native, came back home for work as the executive director of Healthy Rowan.
 She was hired as community health manager for Rowan County in 2019 and served in that position until she was elevated to interim health director earlier this year.

 Harris was chosen as health director after a nationwide search was conducted with the help of consultant Fred Pilkington.
-The board whittled applicants down to 12 finalists, conducted interviews with the top five and finally focused in on the top-two candidates.
-The final two candidates were interviewed by a panel of community stakeholders, a panel of health department staff members and the Board of Health.
+The board whittled applicants down to 12 finalists, conducted interviews with the top five and finally focused in on the top two candidates.
+The final two were interviewed by a panel of community stakeholders, a panel of health department staff members and the Board of Health.

 “The feedback was overwhelming in favor of Alyssa Harris,” Caldwell said.